taznux/radiomics-tools/README.md

 Usage
 -----
-Radiomics feature extraction example for LUNGx dataset
+Radiomics feature extraction pipeline example for LUNGx dataset

 1. Download DICOM images
   https://wiki.cancerimagingarchive.net/display/Public/SPIE-AAPM+Lung+CT+Challenge

-  Download all DICOM​ images to './DATA'
+  Download all DICOM images to './DATA'
   You can use the included metadata files for LUNGx (TrainingSet.csv and TestSet.csv)

 2. Environmental parameters